Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD

-In the case of $\iota$ Boo, current available \textit{TESS} data are from sectors 22,23,49 and 50.
-This set of data spanned 792.19 days, starting on BJD 2458899.3216408 to 2459691.51163725 (i.e. between 2020.02.19 19:43 and 2022.04.22 00:16), the gap between two orbits in each sector are 0.96665 days in sector 23, 0.90692 days in sector 50, and 1.33205 days while the gaps between the two successive sectors are 1.6125 between 22--23, 0.956937 between 49--50, which act as two arbitrary \textit{TESS} sectors.
-This would produce aliases around 1.0/(13.7+1.6126), 1.0/(13.7+0.96665) or 1.0/(13.7+1.33205), i.e. 0.065306, 0.066524 \,d$^{-1}$ aliases, similar to the ground observations' daily aliases.
-As a composite effect, the spectral window reflects the aliasing structure: in the current case, Figure~\ref{fig:window-21Boo} depicts the aliases: two strong aliases at $f_{a2}$=0.001384 and $f_{a1}$=0.025752 \,d$^{-1}$.
-Nyquist sampling theorem indicates that a frequency peak will be accompanied by the combination side peaks at $f \pm n*f_{a1}$ where each is further slightly aliased to be at $f_{a1} \pm m * f_{a2}$ (n,m are integers).
-That is, $f$ + 0.13788, 0.21092, 0.28292, 0.35526, 0.42622, 0.49787, and 0.56712 are the strongest among others.
-Then, $f$ + 0.002705, 0.004069, etc.
+The current available \textit{TESS} data for the three targets cover 24 sectors across the 2nd to 39th sectors (see Table~\ref{tab:TESS-data}).
+This set of data spanned 1035.61 days, starting on BJD 2458354.10718 to 2459389.71673 (i.e. between 2018.08.23 14:33 and 2021.06.24 05:12).
+Besides regular orbits and sectors switch intervals -- actually they are not fixed and they depend on the pipeline reduction of PDCSAP (roughly in 1.0--4.0 days in current case\footnote{TESS observing dates refer to: https://heasarc.gsfc.nasa.gov/docs/tess/sector.html}), there are no data available in sector 11 and sectors 14 through 26 over the entire 2nd to 39th sector period.
+As a composite effect, the spectral window reflects the real aliasing structure.
+Figure~\ref{fig:window-HD52788} shows the spectral window, which is much sharp.
+Two stronger aliases are marginal in the zoomed graph at $a_1$=0.001302 and $a_2$=0.004314\,d$^{-1}$.
+Nyquist sampling theorem indicates that a frequency peak will be accompanied by the combination side peaks at $f\pm a_{1}$ and $f\pm a_2$.
+Due to the aliases are actually weak, each side peak will less contaminate intrinsic frequencies and will be not further aliased to harmonic spaces of either $a_1$ or $a_2$ in our case.
+Under the above scheme, the final derived periods have ejected all possible aliases.

-In addition, the frequency resolution is restricted by the timebase length (T) of a dataset and is estimated by $\Delta f = 1/T$, which in current case $T$=792.19 days, which means $\Delta f$= 0.001262 \,d$^{-1}$.
-However, actually, four sectors, eight orbits, $T\sim$13.7*8 days) --- effective time span with data is only 13.8\% of that observing dates interval, i.e. $1/(8*13.7)$ = 0.009124 \,d$^{-1}$.
+In addition, the frequency resolution of the time-series data is an important consideration when identifying closely spaced frequencies in periodograms.
+The frequency resolution of a Fourier transform denotes the smallest frequency difference that can be distinguished.
+A higher frequency resolution allows for better discrimination between closely spaced frequencies.
+The frequency resolution is determined by the length of the time series and the sampling rate by the following formula: $\Delta f = f_s / N $ where $f_s$ is the sampling rate and $N$ is the number of data points used in the FFT.
+It follows that better frequency resolution can be achieved using a longer data sequence.
+Assuming 2-minute cadences sampling rate with total 419915 data points analyzed, the resulting frequency resolution is $\Delta$f=0.001715\,d$^{-1}$.